|Dimensions:||223′ x 38′ x 15′|

 Mooring Buoy Status

-Currently moored (6/9/18).
+This buoy has been removed for 2019 season.
 This mooring is attached to a helix anchor just off the starboard side of the wreck, near the donkey boiler and winch.
 Mooring is normally available from mid-May to September, the moorings make for easier location, safer diving and protect shipwrecks from damage from anchors and hooks.
 We now have a much taller, lighted buoy on this site, under Coast Guard permit!